<check against delivery>

 But because they’re true.

 Australia really does have great stories to tell, and I feel privileged to be one of the tellers – and a listener with a front row seat.
-In a way, that’s the ‘visible’ part of what the Prime Minister asked me to be.
+Maybe that’s the ‘visible’ part of what the Prime Minister asked me to be.

 There’s a kind of feedback loop at the centre of my role.
 What I see and hear around Australia becomes the centre of my reflections back to Australians.